-This refers to the processing power that your computer uses to do lots of very complex math for such things as applying all those cool effects, and amp models to your sound.
-Once you start running other applications & Plug-Ins along with GearBox, this starts using more CPU cycles.
+This refers to the processing power that your computer uses to do lots of very complex math for such things as applying all those cool effects and amp models to your sound.
+Once you start running other audio applications and multiple Plug-Ins, this starts using more CPU cycles.
 It is best to run only the applications and processes you need to get the most out of your computer's finite amount of CPU resources.
 And of course, the faster processor your computer has, the better.
 The newer Dual-Core and Quad-Core processors offer even better performance than earlier processors since they are indeed like having multiple CPUs all sharing the processing load!